 If you’re enjoying a pendulum-like stroke, going for a fatter grip that will allow you to gain more control, inverting your shoulders and arms, is the right decision.
 On the other hand, most beginners seem to go for a more convenient slim grip, which can be quite tricky for those with weaker wrists.

-A standard grip sits at around 11-12 inches with a flat front flange, while the angle on the putter face is set to 90 degrees.
-There is only one thing to keep in mind: if you decide to go for a giant grip, make sure that putter can fit in your golf bag.
+A standard golf grip sits at around 11-12 inches with a flat front flange, while the angle on the putter face is set to 90 degrees.
+There is only one thing to keep in mind: if you decide to go for a giant grip, make sure that putter can fit in your golf travel bag.

 How to Find The Best Putter Head Weight?